Sabine Winton: Election

 Winton was elected in the 2017 State election with a swing of 18.2% towards her, becoming one of 7 people who defeated a sitting Minister at that election.

-In 2021 she was re-elected with a further swing of 19.8%, achieving a two-party preferred result of 78.4% against Paul Miles who ran again.
+In 2021, she was re-elected with a further swing of 19.8%, achieving a two-party preferred result of 78.4% against Paul Miles who ran again.

+Despite waning support in the community and a 21% loss of primary vote she was again re-elected in the 2025 Western Australian state election, becoming the first person to be elected to a third term in the seat of Wanneroo since its creation.

+Wanneroo is a bellwether seat that has always been held by the governing party.

-Parliamentary appointments
+Parliamentary Appointments

 Winton was an Acting Speaker of the Western Australian Legislative Assembly during the 40th Parliament from 16 March 2017 to 7 December 2020.

 During the 40th Parliament she was also a member of the Education and Health Standing Committee.
 In August 2020, Winton established the WA Parliamentary Friends of Germany Group to foster friendly social and cultural ties between Western Australia and Germany and provide opportunities for Members of Parliament to establish and strengthen relationships with the German community in Western Australia.

 After the 2021 Western Australian state election Winton was promoted and appointed as the Parliamentary Secretary to the Parliamentary Secretary to the Premier; Treasurer; Minister for Public Sector Management; Federal-State Relations.
 As part of this role she is the Chair of the steering committee for the Aboriginal Cultural Centre project.

 In December 2021 she was additional made the Parliamentary Secretary to the Deputy Premier; Minister for State Development, Jobs and Trade; Tourism; Commerce; Science.

+Cabinet Minister

-In December 2022 she was promoted to Cabinet as the Minister for Early Childhood Education; Child Protection; Prevention of Family and Domestic Violence and Community Services following a reshuffle.
+In December 2022, Winton was promoted to Cabinet as the Minister for Early Childhood Education; Child Protection; Prevention of Family and Domestic Violence and Community Services following a reshuffle.